 O2's Injunction Against Us.
 Our Taiwan counsel, Chen and Lin, has advised us that so long as title to our products and physical possession of our goods transfer outside Taiwan to a third party not commissioned by us and not acting at our request, and we do not otherwise design, manufacture, or display the MP 1011A and MP 1015 in Taiwan, we can sell those products to any third party in the U.S. or outside Taiwan and be in compliance with the injunction.
 Following the issuance of the injunction, we examined our distribution channels and altered our distribution arrangements for our MP 1011A and MP 1015 products.
 Since the issuance of the injunction we have sold these products F.O.B.
-Los Gatos, California, to third parties with whom we have distribution arrangements.
-Although we do not direct the parties with whom we have distribution arrangements as to where they should resell the MP 1011A and MP 1015 products, they generally do not order these products until they have received an order from a customer, who is often located in Taiwan.
+Los Gatos, California, to third parties with whom we have distribution arrangements as to where they should resell the MP 1011A and MP 1015 products, they generally do not order these products until they have received an order from a customer, who is often located in Taiwan.
 We believe, based on advice from Chen and Lin, that this course of business does not violate the injunction.
 The abovementioned opinions of Chen and Lin are not binding on the court, which will reach its own conclusions.